Delaware.gov logo

 Delaware Hunters Against Hunger

 Delaware’s deer hunters share part of their harvest each year with Delawareans in need.
 They provide thousands of pounds of venison through the Delaware Hunters Against Hunger program.
+Delivering boxes of venison to a food distribution hub.
 All donated deer are processed into ground venison, free of charge.
-The meat is distributed to participating charitable groups.
-The program only
+The

 Wildlife Mortality Survey